 It’s the responsible thing to do =)

-It’s easy to get overwhelmed after just a few minutes on Pinterest.
-There are so many styles, colors, and options for every single aspect of your wedding.
-Take some time to make an inspiration board to zero in on your wedding vision.
+Now, there are so many styles, colors, and options for every single aspect of your wedding.
+Once you’ve spent some time pinning, take some time to narrow down everything you’ve pinned and make an inspiration board to zero in on your wedding vision.
 Having an inspiration board will help you make decisions regarding every aspect of your wedding day.
 Learn more here: Why You Need an Inspiration Board for Your Wedding.

 If you weren’t sure what season you’d like to get married in before making your inspiration board, chances are you’ve narrowed it down by now.
 Review the images you’ve used in your inspiration board – these images will tell you the season you are naturally drawn to.